-In current assessments by the responsible department in Vanuatu, the results of the 4th Assessment Report (AR4) from the IPCC are used, either through an offline tool (SimCLIM 2.5) or through the PCCSP website (see Annex "Summary from PCCSP report on Vanuatu's future climate").
+In current assessments by the responsible department in Vanuatu, the results of the 4th assessment report (AR4) from IPCC are used, either through an offline tool (SiimCLIM 2.5) or through the PCCSP website.

 However, the results of AR5 are now available, and used in this assessment.
-If the licence is current, SimCLIM 2.5 can be upgraded to SimCLIM 2013 (as used here) to produce these (and other) results.
-The PCCSP website is expected to be updated at the end of the year.
+If the licence is current, SimCLIM 2.5 can be upgraded to SimCLIM 3.0 (as used here) to produce these (and other) results.
+The PCCSP website is announced to be updated at the end of the year.